DSCD-Nav: Dual-Stance Cooperative Debate for Object Navigation: Experiment

 \paragraph{(b) Debate rounds.} Table~\ref{ablation_hm3dv2}(b) shows that using more debate rounds generally improves decision quality by enabling richer interaction and evidence refinement.
 However, the marginal gains saturate as rounds increase, while inference cost grows, so we adopt a default setting that balances performance and efficiency.

-\paragraph{(c) Choice of VLM.} As shown in Table~\ref{ablation_hm3dv2}(c), absolute performance varies across VLM backbones, but DSCD-Nav remains strong even with the lightweight \texttt{Gemini-2.5-Flash-Lite}.
-This indicates that the improvements mainly stem from the decision structure rather than a specific backbone model.
+\paragraph{(c) Choice of VLM.} As shown in Table~\ref{ablation_hm3dv2}(c), performance varies across VLM backbones, but DSCD-Nav remains effective with the lightweight \texttt{Gemini-2.5-Flash-Lite}, achieving 73.0\% SR and 38.7\% SPL.
+This indicates that the gains come from the decision structure rather than relying on a specific backbone.

 To interpret DSCD-Nav at the process level, Table~\ref{consensus_stats} summarizes key disagreement statistics, including the Disagreement Rate (DR) over candidate preferences, the Judge Override Rate (JOR) during arbitration, and the Micro-Probing Trigger Rate (MPTR) when final-round stances disagree.
-Overall, disagreements concentrate at high-uncertainty steps and reflect explicit candidate conflicts rather than random noise.
+Disagreements concentrate at high-uncertainty steps and reflect explicit candidate conflicts rather than random noise.
 Arbitration and micro-probing then convert these conflicts into more robust actions, consistent with the gains in SPL.